Graaff-Reinet churches and historic buildings

 St James’ Anglican Church

 The oldest original church building in use in Graaff-Reinet is St James’ Church situated on Somerset Street.
-The original church consisting of the present nave was built in 1850 and consecrated by Bishop Gray, the first Anglican Bishop in South Africa.
+The original church consisting of the present nave was designed by Sophy Gray, built in 1850 and consecrated by Bishop Gray, the first Anglican Bishop in South Africa.
 The chancel and sanctuary were added in 1868 and consecrated in 1870 whilst the entrance porch was added in 1874.
 The interior fittings date from different periods; the pews from 1885, the alter and reredos from 1891 and the pulpit from 1935.
 After the First World War the chancel screen was carved and installed in memory of those who had served in the war.
 The previous organ chamber was converted in the late 1970s into a Lady Chapel dedicated to the Virgin Mary.

 The Methodist Church (Trinity Methodist Church)